MrPeanutButta/log2BGP/bigplgd/doc/api-reference.markdown

 sharing: true
 footer: true
 ---
-### Starting the REST API
+### Starting the API
-The REST API script can be found in `flowlab_bgp_lg/bgpd/api`.
+The JSON API script can be found in `flowlab_bgp_lg/bgpd/api`.
 The script name is `bgp_api.rb`.
 The ruby interpreter will need super user access to be able to bind and listen for requests.

 __A very important note about return values:__ ALL values ending in __`_bin`__ are in __Network Byte Order__